vit-ganich/logscollector-concept/README.md

 # logscollector-concept
 Concept for Desktop automation framework.
-Warning - elements of pseudocode, tests don't pass so far
+Warning - all looks good, but test shall not pass (need the real app for specifying the controls SearchCriteria).